What Is Scaffolding?

 How Much Does A Scaffolding Licence Cost?

-Do I Need To Renew My Rigging Licence
+Do I Need To Renew My Scaffolding Licence

-Your rigging licence in theory can last forever.
+Your scaffolding licence in theory can last forever.
 However, like a driver’s licence, it requires renewing.

-A rigging licence must be renewed every 5 years.
-In order to renew a rigging licence and continue being a rigger, you must also pay a fee to WorkSafe Australia.
+A scaffolding licence must be renewed every 5 years.
+In order to renew this licence and continue working, you must also pay a fee to WorkSafe Australia.